 Yes, CW is perhaps the only mode that might survive the conditions of extreme catastrophic large-scale disaster when all other radio communication modes might fail one after another.
 Let us examine why…

 When I speak of Ulitimate Disaster survivability, I do not refer to the regular types of emergency situations caused due to floods, cyclones, earthquakes, etc. Most governments around the world have adequate action plans and resources to deal with grave situations under these circumstances.
-Of course, we amateurs also step out and providing a definitely useful helping hand.
+Of course, we amateurs also step out and provide a definitely useful helping hand.
 However, the role of amateurs is secondary.
 We assist as additional communication manpower to help the authorities.

-God forbid, if such a situation were to occur again in the 21st century, then the magnitude, as well as the nature of the catastrophe, would very different.
+God forbid, if such a situation were to occur again in the 21st century, then the magnitude, as well as the nature of the catastrophe, would be very different.
 It would be something that we perhaps cannot even imagine.
-A nuclear-armed world that is heavily dependent on the Internet and an extremely vulnerable satellite networks that could be taken down by Anti-Satellite weapons would render all modern high-technology communication systems and networks defunct.
+A nuclear-armed world that is heavily dependent on the Internet and an extremely vulnerable satellite network that could be taken down by Anti-Satellite weapons would render all modern high-technology communication systems and networks defunct.

 The bottom line is, that come what may if such a catastrophe were to ever occur, it is only CW that might come to the rescue of mankind.
 This is the reason why, we the radio amateurs must all develop and maintain adequate CW skills, each one of us, at all times.